Hub Group (NASDAQ:HUBG) PT Raised to $70.00

-Hub Group (NASDAQ:HUBG) had its price objective lifted by KeyCorp from $67.00 to $70.00 in a research note released on Friday morning, Analyst Ratings Network reports.
-The brokerage currently has an overweight rating on the transportation company’s stock.
+Hub Group (NASDAQ:HUBG) had its price target hoisted by analysts at KeyCorp from $67.00 to $70.00 in a research note issued to investors on Thursday, Benzinga reports.
+The brokerage currently has an “overweight” rating on the transportation company’s stock.
+KeyCorp’s price objective indicates a potential upside of 4.04% from the company’s previous close.
 KeyCorp also issued estimates for Hub Group’s Q1 2021 earnings at $0.45 EPS, Q2 2021 earnings at $0.69 EPS, Q3 2021 earnings at $1.02 EPS and Q4 2021 earnings at $1.15 EPS.

-Several other equities research analysts have also issued reports on the stock.
-Zacks Investment Research lowered shares of Hub Group from a buy rating to a hold rating in a research note on Friday, January 8th.
-Cowen increased their target price on shares of Hub Group from $65.00 to $67.00 and gave the stock an outperform rating in a research note on Friday, February 5th.
-Morgan Stanley increased their target price on shares of Hub Group from $46.00 to $50.00 and gave the stock an equal weight rating in a research note on Monday, February 8th.
-Evercore ISI raised shares of Hub Group from an in-line rating to an outperform rating and increased their target price for the stock from $64.00 to $66.00 in a research note on Monday, February 8th.
-Finally, UBS Group raised shares of Hub Group from a neutral rating to a buy rating and increased their target price for the stock from $58.00 to $67.00 in a research note on Friday, February 19th.
-Five analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
-The stock has an average rating of Buy and an average target price of $62.69.
+A number of other equities analysts also recently weighed in on the stock.
+Morgan Stanley lifted their target price on shares of Hub Group from $46.00 to $50.00 and gave the stock an “equal weight” rating in a research note on Monday, February 8th.
+Susquehanna lowered their target price on shares of Hub Group from $74.00 to $72.00 and set a “positive” rating for the company in a research note on Friday, February 5th.
+Cowen lifted their target price on shares of Hub Group from $65.00 to $67.00 and gave the stock an “outperform” rating in a research note on Friday, February 5th.
+Zacks Investment Research downgraded shares of Hub Group from a “buy” rating to a “hold” rating in a research note on Friday, January 8th.
+Finally, Wells Fargo & Company lifted their target price on shares of Hub Group from $65.00 to $81.00 and gave the stock an “overweight” rating in a research note on Monday, March 8th.
+Five investment analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
+The company presently has a consensus rating of “Buy” and a consensus target price of $62.69.

-In other news, EVP Vava Dimond sold 13,971 shares of the stock in a transaction that occurred on Friday, March 5th.
+In other Hub Group news, EVP Vava Dimond sold 13,971 shares of Hub Group stock in a transaction on Friday, March 5th.
 The shares were sold at an average price of $60.35, for a total value of $843,149.85.
-Following the completion of the sale, the executive vice president now owns 67,128 shares of the company’s stock, valued at approximately $4,051,174.80.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-Corporate insiders own 5.12% of the company’s stock.
+Following the completion of the sale, the executive vice president now directly owns 67,128 shares of the company’s stock, valued at $4,051,174.80.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Insiders own 5.12% of the company’s stock.

-Institutional investors have recently bought and sold shares of the company.
-Synovus Financial Corp boosted its position in shares of Hub Group by 2.8% during the 4th quarter.
-Synovus Financial Corp now owns 8,799 shares of the transportation company’s stock worth $507,000 after purchasing an additional 236 shares during the period.
-Nisa Investment Advisors LLC boosted its position in shares of Hub Group by 1.3% during the 4th quarter.
-Nisa Investment Advisors LLC now owns 22,800 shares of the transportation company’s stock worth $1,300,000 after purchasing an additional 300 shares during the period.
-Exchange Traded Concepts LLC boosted its position in shares of Hub Group by 4.7% during the 4th quarter.
-Exchange Traded Concepts LLC now owns 7,045 shares of the transportation company’s stock worth $402,000 after purchasing an additional 318 shares during the period.
-California State Teachers Retirement System boosted its position in shares of Hub Group by 0.8% during the 3rd quarter.
-California State Teachers Retirement System now owns 49,517 shares of the transportation company’s stock worth $2,486,000 after purchasing an additional 388 shares during the period.
-Finally, Cardinal Capital Management boosted its position in Hub Group by 4.3% in the 4th quarter.
-Cardinal Capital Management now owns 13,411 shares of the transportation company’s stock valued at $764,000 after buying an additional 550 shares during the period.
-89.21% of the stock is owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently bought and sold shares of the business.
+Advisory Services Network LLC acquired a new position in shares of Hub Group during the fourth quarter valued at about $54,000.
+Acadian Asset Management LLC acquired a new position in shares of Hub Group during the third quarter valued at about $48,000.
+Veriti Management LLC acquired a new position in shares of Hub Group during the fourth quarter valued at about $69,000.
+Janney Montgomery Scott LLC acquired a new position in shares of Hub Group during the third quarter valued at about $210,000.
+Finally, Engineers Gate Manager LP acquired a new position in shares of Hub Group during the fourth quarter valued at about $255,000.
+89.21% of the stock is owned by hedge funds and other institutional investors.

 Hub Group, Inc, an asset-light freight transportation management company, provides intermodal, truck brokerage, trucking, managed transportation, freight consolidation, warehousing, last mile delivery, international transportation, and other logistics services in North America.
 Its intermodal services include arranging for the movement of its customers' freight in containers and trailers over distances of 750 miles or more.